-Tutus on Broadway School of dance is a family-owned business that's been serving the Central Florida area since 2005.
+Tutus School of dance is a family-owned business that's been serving the Central Florida area since 2005.
 We understand juggling family, school and work can be stressful, so we want the time with us to be fun.
 Everyone is welcome regardless of size, shape or limitations.
 We offer classes for children ages 2 to 18 years old.
 Class offerings include ballet, hip hop, acrobatics, jazz, lyrical, pointe, musical theater, and tap.

 About the Owner/Artistic Director